-“Millions, my ass,” Burnley snorted; and only Paulette gasped.
+“My ass,” Burnley snorted, and only Paulette gasped.

 “If Dot’s feeling up to it,” Henry said.

 “I could use a cup of coffee.”
-Dot nodded, and turned her back on Burnley, adding: “I need to see some kind of proof.”
+Turning her back on Burnley, to Oliver: “I need to see some kind of proof.”

-“Credentials, I got ‘em.
+“Credentials, I got em.
 You folks don’t worry.”
-Oliver smiled, jerked his head towards the doors, then took Paulette by the arm.
+He smiled, jerked his head towards the doors, then took Paulette by the arm.
 As the whispering Stonemartens lagged in their wake, she also whispered, “Were you hiding in here somewhere?”